RJLackner/AlgoRobinhood/README.md

 Algorithmic Trading System with Machine Learning

-- An <strong>Algorithmic Trading System</strong> connecting to Robinhood to execute various algo trading strategies;
+- An <strong>Algorithmic Trading System</strong> connecting to Robinhood to execute various algo trading strategies
 - Stocks <strong>Recommendation System</strong> based on <strong>Machine Learning</strong> Models

 ## Getting Started

-These instructions will enable you to run an algo trading system on your local machine.
+These instructions will enable you to run an algo trading system on your local machine

 ### Prerequisites

 You need a [robinhood](https://robinhood.com/) account with a two factor code setup using your phone number.
-At the point of executing AlgoRobinhood, you will put the account id, password and the two-factor codes in terminal to login.
+At the point of executing AlgoRobinhood, you will put the account id, password and the two-factor codes in terminal to login

 ```
 $ python AutoTrade.py